Sydney-White/sydney.white/README.md

 Welcome!
-I am a current predoctoral fellow at Yale University.
-I graduated from Swarthmore College in 2022.
+I am a PhD student at Columbia University.
+I graduated from Swarthmore College in 2022 and spent two years at Yale (2022-2024) working on research in international political economy.

-I am interested in international political economy (both historical and contemporary).

-Please feel free to contact me at sydney.white@yale.edu.
+Please feel free to contact me at slw2192@columbia.edu or sydney.white@yale.edu.